cloudmesh/client/docs/source/tutorials/comet_cloudmesh.rst

 .. prompt:: bash

-  cd $HOME/comet-vc-tutorial/
-  ./key_setup.sh

-This would setup the key, authorized keys, and known hosts files on the nodes.
+  sudo $HOME/comet-vc-tutorial/key_setup.sh

+This will propagate the non-privileged user's password to the compute nodes securely.

 Login to compute nodes from front-end, and run your app.